m7a/lo-maenmpc/README.md

 ## RompЯ

 Rompr supports MPD and Mopidy servers, recommeding the usage in conjunction with Mopidy.
 In my tests, I used it with MPD where it worked well, too.
-It integrates features for ratings and play counts and tracks them in its own database.
+Rompr integrates features for ratings and play counts and tracks them in its own database.

 Rompr has tons of features and is actively maintained.
 With dedicated features for _Personalized Radio_ (cf. <https://fatg3erman.github.io/RompR/Personalised-Radio>)